ansys/pyansys-geometry/doc/source/user_guide/designer.rst

 Designer
 ********

-The PyAnsys Geometry :class:`designer <ansys.geometry.core.design>` subpackage organizes geometry assemblies and synchronizes to a supporting Geometry service instance.
+The PyAnsys Geometry :class:`designer <ansys.geometry.core.designer>` subpackage organizes geometry assemblies and synchronizes to a supporting Geometry service instance.

 Create the model